Installing and Configuring the TeamCity Server

 The TeamCity server is a web application that runs in an J2EE application server (a JVM application).
 TeamCity server requires a Java SE JRE installation to run.

-.dll for using Microsoft SQL database Integrated Security option), you need to update the libraries to match the JVM x86/x64 platform.
+.dll for using the Integrated Security option of the Microsoft SQL database), you need to update the libraries to match the JVM x86/x64 platform.

 TeamCity selects the Java to run the server process as follows: